 Perhaps the darkest day in All Blacks rugby was 3 September 1949, when the All Blacks lost two test matches.
 The first, at Athletic Park, Wellington, saw New Zealand lose to Australia 11–6.
 Some hours later the All Blacks were beaten by South Africa 9–3 in Durban.
 The NZRFU had arranged a tour by Australia to give Māori players excluded from the South African tour the opportunity to play test rugby.
 Four Māori played at Athletic Park – captain Johnny Smith, Vince Bevan, Ben Couch and ‘Kiwi’ Blake.

-Matches against Australia have since 1932 been for the Bledisloe Cup, which was donated by Governor-General Lord Bledisloe.
+Since 1932, matches against Australia have been played for the Bledisloe Cup, which was donated by New Zealand Governor-General Lord Bledisloe.
 Although it was ignored for several years, including being left in storage in Melbourne after a tourism display, the cup gained a new marketing life after Australia won it in 1979.
 Bledisloe Cup matches are now a high point of the trans-Tasman sporting year.